Heteranthera dubia (Jacq.) MacMill.

 Habitat - Streams, springs and spring branches, sloughs.

 Other info. - This little species grows in scattered areas mostly in the southern half of the state, always in very wet places (mud to shallow water).
-It is an easy plant to identify because of its long, linear leaves, solitary yellow flowers, and habitat.
+It occurs widely scattered throughout much of the continental U.S. It is an easy plant to identify due to its long, linear leaves, solitary yellow flowers, and wet habitat.
 There are five species of Heteranthera in Missouri.
 Like many plants whose common name contains the word "grass," this one is unrelated to the grasses.
+Some members of this genus have stamens of different lengths within each flower, a trait responsible for the Heteranthera genus name.
+Some botanists segregate H. dubia into its own genus, Zosterella.